How ‘Thor: Ragnarok’ And Hulk Could Introduce Dracula, Vampires And Blade To The Marvel Cinematic Universe

 Blade’s story in Marvel Comics isn’t very complicated.
 As his prostitute mother was having labor complications, she fell into the hands of a vampire.
 The vampire feeding on his mother but not touching the unborn child resulted in a child who would grow up with special abilities and use them to hunt vampires.
 His battle with Dracula is seemingly never-ending, as the world’s greatest vampire is continually resurrected — or even cloned — every time Blade manages to kill him.

-In Marvel Comics, Blade would go on to have encounters with such MCU names as Doctor Strange, Ghost Rider, The Punisher, Hydra and SHIELD.
-Were he to ever be introduced to their world, he could easily be used in any number of story arcs.
+In Marvel Comics, Blade would go on to have encounters with such MCU names as Doctor Strange, Ghost Rider, The Punisher, Hydra, and SHIELD.
+Were he ever to be introduced to their world, he could easily be used in any number of story arcs.

 How It Could Work